 You'll also have already given your item to the scammer, so you're out both your item and your money.

 Red Flags of This Craigslist Cashier's Check Scam

-It's often that people who only want to pay via cashier's check are scammers, so the best thing to do is to accept cash transactions only.
+People who only want to pay via cashier's check are often scammers, so the best thing to do is accept cash transactions only.